Take action to appropriately reduce the number of children in care and improve the lives of those in care

 1. Support high quality family planning

-According to the World Health Organisation[v] family planning, facilitating access to safe, reliable contraception and sexual health services, reduces the number of children entering care systems and leads to better lifetime health outcomes including reducing risk of ACEs, mental ill health and suicide.
+According to the World Health Organisation[v] family planning, facilitating access to safe, reliable contraception and sexual health services, reduces the number of young people entering care systems and leads to better lifetime health outcomes including reducing risk of ACEs, mental ill health and suicide.

 Excellent family planning services supports opportunities for women to pursue additional education and participate in public life, including paid employment.
 By enabling smaller families, family planning allows parents to invest more in each child and better manage a supportive home environment reducing the risk of neglect, abuse and care proceedings.